-So friends what the scripture - and therefore God is - teaching us here is that the events which seem to be so significant in shaping our times, directing the course of our nation, and determining the future of the world; like the Trump Presidency, North Korea's Nuclear capacity, Climate Change, and so on...
+So friends what the scripture - and therefore God is - teaching us here is that the events which seem to be so significant in shaping our times and directing the course of our nation, like our current fed gov't and its obsession with wokism and DEI, and other events and issue that seem to determine the future of the world; The coming U.S. election, war in Ukraine, and war in the middle east, climate change, natural disaster, the danger of nuclear weapons and so on...

 In God's perspective these things are not are not significant players that we think they are.

 Because you see friends, the story of Esther is scripture -but it is also a part of scripture - it is but one chapter in a much larger book, the Bible.